How to Write an SDS: Your Guide to SDS Authoring as a Supplier in Canada

 - What needs to be on a GHS Label in Canada?

-- What are Supplier Obligation to Prepare and Maintain True Copies of Labels?
+- What are Supplier Obligations to Prepare and Maintain True Copies of Labels?

 - What are Supplier Obligations to Maintain Records of an SDS?